HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

-[Why is Newton's method not widely used in machine learning?: https://stats.stackexchange.com/questions/253632/why-is-newtons-method-not-widely-used-in-machine-learning
+[Why is Newton's method not widely used in machine learning?]: https://stats.stackexchange.com/questions/253632/why-is-newtons-method-not-widely-used-in-machine-learning
 [[Cross Validated: Why is Newton's method not widely used in machine learning?]
 Why is Newton's method not widely used in machine learning?](https://stats.stackexchange.com/questions/253632/why-is-newtons-method-not-widely-used-in-machine-learning)

 [Gradient Descent vs. Newton’s Gradient Descent]: https://www.baeldung.com/cs/gradient-descent-vs-newtons-gradient-descent